petros3432/SLSimonSays/README.md

 **Rules are Simple**
 - The game displays one random color sequence
 - User should click all the colors of the sequence in the correct order.
-- If user's guess is right then the old color sequence is displayed again but a new color entry is added to its end.
+- If the user's guess is right then the old color sequence is displayed again, but a new color entry is added to its end.
 - This way the game becomes much harder even after a few rounds.
-- When the user makes a wrong guess of a color then the game's round ends and the score of the user is being displayed.
+- When the user makes a wrong guess of a color, then the game round ends and the score of the user is being displayed.
 - Score corresponds to the highest number of colors of a sequence that the user has pressed correctly in the entire round.

 ## COMPONENTS